Quick Facts About Educational Leadership in North Carolina

 Affordable Ed.D.
 Overview

-UNC Charlotte’s wonderfully affordable Ed.D. in Educational Leadership comes in 3 flavors—Higher Education, PK-12 Superintendency, and Learning, Design & Technology.
+UNC Charlotte’s affordable Ed.D. in Educational Leadership comes in 3 concentrations—Higher Education, PK-12 Superintendency, and Learning, Design & Technology (LDT).
 We’ve used the hybrid PK-12 program, which is offered at a distance education rate, for our calculations.
-(The on-campus Higher Education strand will be around $21,604.)
+(The on-campus Higher Education strand will be more expensive.)
 It’s a pragmatic doctorate that includes an advanced internship and career preparation; all PK-12 Superintendency graduates are eligible for North Carolina D-Level licensure.
-Classes are scheduled one night per week and on-campus courses are held at the Mallard Creek High School, 10 minutes from the main campus.

 For More Information: